 T Levels at Weston College

-T Levels provide an equivalent to A Levels for 16 to 19 year olds who would rather study work related courses than traditional academic subjects, and next year we will be launching the Digital: Digital Production, Design and Development T Level.
-In September 2021 our T Level provision will grow to include Construction, Education, Health and Science qualifications.
+T Levels provide an equivalent to A Levels for 16 to 19 year olds who would rather study work related courses than traditional academic subjects, and you can apply for one of our T Levels in: Construction, Digital, Education, Health and Science qualifications.

 T Levels aim to produce skilled workers for sectors of the UK economy.
 Students achieving a T Level will have the numeracy, literacy, digital skills and wider transferable skills, attitudes and behaviours needed to succeed in occupations relevant to their chosen route and the wider workplace of the future.